 Excise taxes in North Carolina

-- Alcoholic beverages - 7% sales and use tax combined.
+- Alcoholic beverages - 7% sales and use tax combined

-- Cigarettes - 45c per pack of 20
+- Cigarettes - 45 cents per pack of 20

-- Motor fuels - 40.5c per gallon
+- Motor fuel - 40.3 cents per gallon

 - Piped natural gas - 7% sales and use tax combined.